arksomething/compiler/README.md

 - Strings are tokenized but not parsed/executed end-to-end
 - `print(...)` is interpreter-visible, but currently lowers to `NOP` in backend output
 - `*`, `/`, and `!=` are parsed by the front end, but are not fully lowered by the current backend
-- The backend output is emitted as assembly-like text; there is no in-repo assembler/emulator wiring for executing that output end to end
+- The backend output is emitted as assembly-like text only; the assembler and CPU implementation live in the separate FPGA repo: `https://github.com/arksomething/fpga`